-In September 2021, the Company entered into the Wateridge Pointe lease for future office and laboratory space at 10421 and 10431 Wateridge Circle, San Diego, California, and concurrently signed a second amendment to the operating lease agreement for its corporate headquarters located at 9535 Waples Street, San Diego, California (the Second Amendment).
+In September 2021, the Company entered into the Wateridge Pointe lease for future office and laboratory space at 10421 and 10431 Wateridge Circle, San Diego, California (the Wateridge Pointe Lease), and concurrently signed a second amendment to the operating lease agreement for its corporate headquarters located at 9535 Waples Street, San Diego, California (the Second Amendment).
 Under the Second Amendment, the lease at 9535 Waples Street terminated upon the occupancy of office and laboratory space at 10431 Wateridge Circle in March 2023.
-The Wateridge Pointe lease provides for a tenant improvement (TI) allowance for the renovation and build-out of the spaces up to \$185.00 per square foot, or approximately \$12.3 million, with an additional allowance of up to \$10.00 per square foot, or approximately \$0.7 million if properly requested by the Company.
-The lessor is solely responsible for the management and payment of the tenant improvements and these expenses will be recorded as lessor improvements per ASC 842 guidance.
-Combined rent for the two buildings under the Wateridge Pointe lease is approximately \$3.9 million per year, subject to annual increases of 3%.
-The Wateridge Pointe lease provides for a 10 year and 3 month term and the Company is entitled to one option to extend the lease term for an additional five years.
+The Wateridge Pointe Lease provides for a tenant improvement allowance for the renovation and build-out of the facilities up to \$185.00 per square foot, or approximately \$12.3 million, with an additional allowance of up to \$10.00 per square foot, or approximately \$0.7 million if properly requested by the Company.
+The lessor is solely responsible for the management and payment of the tenant improvements and these expenses will be recorded as lessor improvements under Accounting Standards Codification (ASC) 842 guidance.
+Combined rent for the two buildings under the Wateridge Pointe Lease is approximately \$3.9 million per year, subject to annual increases of 3%.
+The Wateridge Pointe Lease provides for a 10 year and 3 month term and the Company is entitled to one option to extend the lease term for an additional five years.
 Occupancy of 10431 Wateridge Circle and the corresponding termination of the lease at 9535 Waples Street occurred in the first quarter of 2023.
 Occupancy and commencement of the 10421 Wateridge Circle lease occurred in the second quarter of 2023.